pry/pry/README.markdown

 * Exotic object support (BasicObject instances, IClasses, ...)
 * A Powerful and flexible command system
 * Ability to view and replay history
-* Many convenience commands inspired by IPython and other advanced REPLs
+* Many convenience commands inspired by IPython, Smalltalk and other advanced REPLs

 Pry also aims to be more than an IRB replacement; it is an attempt to bring REPL driven programming to the Ruby language.
-It is currently not nearly as powerful as tools like [SLIME](http://en.wikipedia.org/wiki/SLIME) for lisp, but that is the general direction Pry is heading.
+It is currently not as powerful as tools like [SLIME](http://en.wikipedia.org/wiki/SLIME) for lisp, but that is the general direction Pry is heading.

 Pry is also fairly flexible and allows significant user